How to Do Business in Mexico

 Exchange rates can be particularly difficult to navigate.
 Though it would seem a cut and dry, one-to-one issue, the US Dollar and Mexican Peso have had their share of complexities.
 Recently, unstable relations between the two currencies have led Mexican importers to request longer terms of payment to finance their operations.
 As a result, US small businesses must be aware of the possibility for delayed payments, and the fluidity of exchange.

 Luckily, Veem takes care of these woes to simplify the transnational payment process.
 Coupled with this are the fees that come with sending payments abroad.
-Many banks, including Bank of America, Chase, and Citigroup, charge a wire fee to send any amount of payment outside of the US.
+Many banks, including Bank of America, Chase, and Citigroup, charge a wire transfer fee to send any amount of payment outside of the US.
 Even to our southern neighbor.
 Veem takes care of this as well.
-When you make a domestic or international payment through Veem, there are no wire fees.
+When you send a domestic or international wire transfer with Veem, there are no wire fees.
 Your money travels directly from you to your recipient with no charge.
 It’s your money, and it should stay that way.

 When you make a domestic or international payment through Veem, there are no wire fees.
 Your money travels directly from you to your recipient with no charge.
 It’s your money, and it should stay that way.